 Not only did the Flintstones actress implore her audience not to see the movie, but she played the role of spoiler.
-She gave away the big twist, an act that Brad Pitt later said was “unforgivable.”
+Brad Pitt was furious when he found out she gave away the big twist, calling the act “unforgivable.”

 Pitt And Norton Asked To Smash A VW Beetle

 During rehearsals, the actors found out they both hated the new Volkswagen Beetle.
-In the scene where their characters are hitting cars with baseball bats, both Pitt and Norton insisted that one of the cars be a Beetle.
+In the scene where their characters are hitting cars with baseball bats, Norton and Pit asked that one of the cars be a Beetle.

 The co-stars felt that this type of corporate sell out was exactly what the film needed.
 As Norton explains on the DVD commentary, “It’s a perfect example of the Baby Boomer generation marketing its youth culture to us.
 It’s appalling to me.
 I hate it.”